The Roar of the Falls: My Journey with Kaya

-Silence falls over the clearing.
+Silence falls over the clearing, the dust from the raiders’ horses still hanging thick in the air.
 The herd site is deserted, except for Little Girl, her chest heaving.
-Blood trickles from a gash on her leg.
+Blood trickles from a gash on her leg, dark red against her reddish coat.

-Kaya bends over Little Girl.
-Gently, she runs her hands down the filly’s leg.
+Kaya bends over Little Girl, murmuring softly the whole time.
+Gently, she runs her hands down the filly’s leg, checking each joint.
 The horse jerks and trembles, but doesn’t back away.
 Kaya looks up at me and says nothing is broken, but she can’t walk back to camp without help.
-I look around at the deepening shadows.
+I look around at the deepening shadows, the clearing suddenly feeling much larger and lonelier than before.
 Are there any dangerous animals out here?
 With a nod, Kaya replies that there are cougars, and if we leave Little Girl, one may find her.
 Maybe we should stay with her until morning.

 Should we stay here until morning?
 Couldn’t one of the cougars find us?